NixOS/rfcs/rfcs/0052-dynamic-ids.md

 | dynamic NixOS ids | unproblematic because `StateDirectory` needs to be used | - | needs manual `/var/lib/nixos/{g,u}id-map` change if different id |
 | static NixOS ids | unproblematic because `StateDirectory` needs to be used | unproblematic | - |

+In addition, a transition from `isSystemUser = false` to `isSystemUser = true` can't be done automatically, the `/var/lib/nixos/uid-map` file needs to be adjusted manually for that.
+However without doing so, NixOS will happily continue to use the previously assigned uid without problems.
+This means changing this value is unproblematic.

 Note that changing all current NixOS services to use dynamic ids is [future work][#future].

 # Drawbacks